The Trust-Forum project

 - Id and title of the pool (the same as above if a source)

-- private or public - if private, possible list of other users that can
+- private or public - if private, possible list of other users that

-subscribe to it or delete it).
+may subscribe to it or delete it).

-- If not a source, selectivity in categories (for each of above pools
+- If not a source, selectivity in categories (for each of above

-or globally, blacklist or whitelist of categories of events).
+pools or globally, blacklist or whitelist of categories of events).

 Each user has his main pool, which is the only private pool that has